 These classroom tools look and work like television remote controls, and are used to respond to questions posed by professors in high enrolment classes.
-Frequently asked i>clicker questions.
+Frequently ask questions about course materials.

 An ISBN is a 10 or 13-digit number that identifies a particular title and edition of a book.
 You can find the ISBN on the back cover and is the best way to identify your textbook.
 Searching for textbooks by ISBN ensures that you buy the correct edition and copy.

-MacMicro is the pet name of the computer department located in the Main Store.
+MacMicro is the pet name of our Technology department located in the Main Store.
 MacMicro carries wide variety of computer accessories and educational software.
 We have knowledgeable, and friendly staff that are available to assist students and faculty with their various computer-related purchases.

 Main Store / Main Bookstore / Main Campus Store